Southern California: Counties

-Southern California is home to most popular and famous literature in the region.
-These books include California by Kevin Starr, Malibu Farm Cookbook by Helene Henderson, L.A.
-Noir by John Buntin, The Mountains of California by John Muir, The New California Wine by Jon Bonné, and My Hollywood by Mona Simpson.
-Most of them are well received and nominated for rewards.

 Economy

 Industries

-Southern California has a diverse economy and is one of the largest economies in the United States.
-It is dominated by and heavily dependent upon the abundance of petroleum, as opposed to other regions where automobiles are not nearly as dominant, due to the vast majority of transport that runs on this fuel.
+Southern California is one of the largest economies in the United States.
+It is dominated by, and heavily dependent upon, the abundance of petroleum, as opposed to other regions where automobiles are not nearly as dominant, due to the vast majority of transport that runs on this fuel.
 Southern California is famous for tourism and the entertainment industry.
-Other industries include software, automotive, ports, finance, biomedical, and regional logistics.
-The region was a leader in the housing bubble from 2001 to 2007 and has been heavily impacted by the housing crash.
+Other industries include software, automotive, aerospace, finance, biomedical, ports and regional logistics.
+The region was a leader in the housing bubble from 2001 to 2007, and has been heavily impacted by the housing crash.

 Since the 1920s, motion pictures, petroleum, and aircraft manufacturing have been major industries.
 In one of the richest agricultural regions in the U.S., cattle and citrus were major industries until farmlands were turned into suburbs.
 Although military spending cutbacks have had an impact, aerospace continues to be a major factor.

 Major central business districts

 Southern California is home to many major business districts.
-Central business districts (CBD) include Downtown Los Angeles, Downtown Riverside, Downtown San Bernardino, Downtown San Diego, and the South Coast Metro.
+Central business districts (CBD) include Downtown Los Angeles, Downtown Riverside, Downtown San Bernardino, downtown San Diego, and the South Coast Metro.
 Within the Los Angeles Area are the major business districts of Downtown Pasadena, Downtown Burbank, Downtown Santa Monica, Downtown Glendale and Downtown Long Beach.
-Los Angeles itself has many business districts, such as Downtown Los Angeles and those lining Wilshire Boulevard including Mid-Wilshire, the Miracle Mile, Downtown Beverly Hills and Westwood; others include Century City and Warner Center in the San Fernando Valley.
+Los Angeles proper has many business districts, such as Downtown LA and those lining Wilshire Boulevard, including Mid-Wilshire, the Miracle Mile, Downtown Beverly Hills, and Westwood; others include Century City and Warner Center in the San Fernando Valley.
 The area of Santa Monica and Venice (and perhaps some of Culver City) is informally referred to as "Silicon Beach" because of the concentration of financial and marketing technology-centric firms located in the region.

 The San Bernardino-Riverside Area maintains the business districts of Downtown San Bernardino, Hospitality Business/Financial Centre, University District which are in the cities of San Bernardino and Riverside.

 In Orange County, has highly developed suburban business centers (also known as edge cities) including the Anaheim–Santa Ana edge city along I-5; and another, the South Coast Plaza–John Wayne Airport edge city that stretches from the South Coast Metro to the Irvine Business Complex; Newport Center; and Irvine Spectrum.
 Downtown Santa Ana is an important government, arts and entertainment, and retail district.

 Downtown San Diego is the CBD of San Diego, though the city is filled with business districts.
 These include Carmel Valley, Del Mar Heights, Mission Valley, Rancho Bernardo, Sorrento Mesa, and University City.
 Most of these districts are located in Northern San Diego and some within North County regions.